 Now that is nice but it would be nicer if we could plot the x-axis in units of Angstroms instead of pixels.
-We use astropy.wcs to convert the pixels into wavelengths.
-Now a particularity of astropy.wcs is that it refers to the axes in the "natural" way, (x, y, wlen) contrary to Python's (wlen, y, x).
+We use the AstroData's WCS handler, which is based on gwcs.wcs.WCS to get the necessary information.
+A particularity of gwcs.wcs.WCS is that it refers to the axes in the "natural" way, (x, y, wlen) contrary to Python's (wlen, y, x).
 It truly requires you to pay attention.

 '''

-import numpy as np

-from astropy import wcs

 import matplotlib.pyplot as plt

 adcube = astrodata.open('../playdata/gmosifu_cube.fits')